Disturbing treatment of sex worker rights activist

 And too this documented account of harassment from Feminist Whore on twitter. http://feministwhore.wordpress.com/2013/02/16/examining-the-murphy-method/

-Its really concerning that the haters cannot even tolerate others exercise of their right to free speech to express their opinions that are different from the shame-based sex-negative perspectives.
+Its really concerning that the haters cannot even tolerate others exercise of their right to free speech to express their opinions that are different from their shame-based sex-negative perspectives.

-This new round of intimidation by these prostitution rights haters is important to document for ourselves and its important share with them with our community members when they happen to gain support as well as let those of us who are targets too of this type of violence that we are not alone.
+This new round of intimidation by these prostitution rights haters is important to document for ourselves.
+Its important share with our community members who are targets of this type of violence that we are not alone.

 It’s important too to reach out to other groups for support when we’ve been attacked and I for one would really like to hear how those who say they’re for stopping violence against women, like the One Billion Rising people, say they oppose violence against us prostitution rights activists also.